BrendaManrique/GMapsCleanup/README.md

 # Polygon Cleaner

 Polygon Cleaner is a Python application designed to clean duplicate polygons from KMZ files and remove outdated picture references.
 This tool is useful for users who frequently work with geographic data and need to maintain clean datasets.
+Developed by Brenda Manrique.

 ## Features